Tokyo Marathon 2027: The Complete Guide for International Runners

 Race shoesBreak in well before — not a race debut for new shoes

-Disposable top/jacket (for start)Discard before gun; goes to charity
+Disposable top/jacket (for start)Discard before gun; collected by volunteers and donated to charity

-Arm warmersCan roll down if you warm up; pocketable alternative to jacket
+Arm warmersCan roll down as you warm up — pocketable alternative to a jacket

-Running gels / nutritionBring your own preferred gels — do not rely on unfamiliar race-day products
+Running gels / nutritionBring your own preferred gels — do not rely on unfamiliar race-day nutrition

 Anti-chafe cream / body glideEssential for any marathon above 30 km

-Smartphone + Suica/IC cardTokyo Marathon recommends carrying both in case of race cancellation
+Smartphone + Suica/IC cardTokyo Marathon recommends carrying both; also needed for baggage check-in fee

-Passport (for bib pickup)Mandatory photo ID; bib clerks check individually
+Passport (for bib pickup)Mandatory photo ID — bib clerks check individually at the Expo

-The Tokyo Marathon is one of six Abbott World Marathon Majors (Tokyo, Boston, London, Berlin, Chicago, New York + Sydney).
+The Tokyo Marathon is one of the seven Abbott World Marathon Majors (Tokyo, Boston, London, Berlin, Chicago, New York, Sydney).
 Completing all seven earns you the Abbott Six Star Finisher Medal — one of running’s most coveted achievements.

 Frequently Asked Questions (FAQ)